IlariaPilo/new-hashing-benchmark/README.md

 Arguments:
-  -i, --input  INPUT_DIR    Directory storing the datasets -o, --output OUTPUT_DIR   Directory that will store the output -h, --help                Display this help message
+  -i, --input  INPUT_DIR    Directory storing the datasets -o, --output OUTPUT_DIR   Directory that will store the output -t, --threads THREADS     The number of threads to be used (default: all) -h, --help                Display this help message
 ```
 Results are saved in the specified output directory, in a file called `perf_<timestamp>.csv`.